 What is Hypothyroidism?

 The thyroid is a small gland in your neck.
 It produces hormones that regulate many of your body’s functions.
-When it produces too little hormone, the body’s processes slow down, which leads to a wide range of symptoms.
-You might have many, some, or only a few of these: (2)
+When it produces too little hormone, the body’s processes slow down, which leads to a wide range of symptoms including:

 - Weight gain